himmetozcan/deep_learning_interview_questions/README.md

         - **Different Model**: Switch to a different type of model that can capture the complexity of the data (e.g., from linear to deep neural networks).

 Each of these scenarios may involve a combination of the factors mentioned, and often the solutions involve a mix of adjustments.
 Methodical experimentation, proper validation, and understanding the data and problem context are key to diagnosing issues correctly and finding the right adjustments.

 ---
+**0)** When do we use mse loss and when mae loss, why do we select one for another, and in which cases are which is better and so during training of a deep learning model.

+Mean Squared Error (MSE) and Mean Absolute Error (MAE) are both popular loss functions used during the training of deep learning models, particularly in regression tasks.
+They measure the average error between the predicted values and the actual ground truths.
+The choice between MSE and MAE depends on the specific characteristics of the problem and the data, as well as the particular nuances of each loss function.

+**Mean Squared Error (MSE):**

+- **Formula**: MSE = (1/n) * Σ(actual - predicted)²
+- **Characteristics**:
+    - It squares the error, which means it places a higher weight on larger errors.
+This results in a loss function that is more sensitive to outliers in the dataset.
+    - Because of the squaring, the gradient of MSE is quite steep for large loss values, which accelerates convergence during training — this can be beneficial for certain models or datasets.
+- **When to Use**:
+    - When your data is generally free from outliers, or when those outliers are particularly important to capture correctly (since MSE will cause the model to focus more on them).
+    - When you want your model to be more sensitive to differences in prediction sizes — since the squared term will amplify larger errors.

+**Mean Absolute Error (MAE):**

+- **Formula**: MAE = (1/n) * Σ|actual - predicted|
+- **Characteristics**:
+    - It computes the absolute error, so it treats all errors the same regardless of their direction or magnitude.
+This makes it less sensitive to outliers than MSE.
+    - The gradient of MAE is constant, which might result in more stable and consistent training.
+However, it may also slow down the training process because the loss surface is flatter than that of MSE.
+- **When to Use**:
+    - When your data contains many outliers, and you want to mitigate their impact on the training process.
+    - When it’s important to treat all errors equally, whether they're big or small.
+For instance, if over-predicting is just as bad as under-predicting, MAE treats both cases the same.

+**Comparison and Decision Points**:

+- **Sensitivity to Outliers**: If your dataset has many outliers or if outliers could drastically impact the model's performance, MAE might be more appropriate.
+On the other hand, if capturing outliers is important, MSE might be better.
+- **Training Speed and Stability**: MSE might converge faster due to its steeper gradients, especially with large error values.
+However, this might also lead to stability issues, especially with high learning rates.
+MAE, by contrast, tends to offer more stable convergence.
+- **Interpretability**: MAE is often easier to interpret than MSE since it operates in the same unit space as the original data, while MSE operates in squared units.
+- **Error Magnitude Sensitivity**: If it’s critical for the model to pay more attention to larger errors, MSE is the preferred choice.
+If all errors are equally important, MAE is more appropriate.

+Ultimately, the decision between MSE and MAE can also come down to empirical performance; sometimes, it's beneficial to try both and compare how the model performs in validation and test scenarios.
+Additionally, in specific contexts, there might be variations or custom loss functions that combine properties of both MSE and MAE in some way to suit the problem at hand.

+---